 According to Australia subsidiary laws, you cannot have more than 50 non-employee shareholders if you establish your subsidiary as a limited private company.
 The country does not have any regulations on the percentage of foreign ownership, although you’ll need to appoint one director that is an Australian resident.

 Unlike many other countries, Australia does not have a minimum share capital requirement to form the subsidiary.
 Even AUD$1 is enough to register your company.
-Businesses are required to lodge accounts with the ASIC, but they do not have to share any of the US company’s financial reports.
+Companies are required to lodge accounts with the ASIC, but they do not have to share any of the US company’s financial reports.

 Your subsidiary will operate as a separate legal entity from the US parent company — one of the most significant benefits of setting up a subsidiary.
 If there is any litigation, compliance issues, or other problems with the shareholders, it falls on the Australian subsidiary and not on the US company.